 This is another risk that comes with IVF twins.
 When a mother carries multiple babies, this applies more pressure and strain on her body.
 This may also increase the risk of premature birth.

 As a matter of fact, statistically speaking, approximately 60 percent of twins are born prior to the due date.
-This is also applicable to IVF twins, as 37 percent out of the twin babies conceived with in vitro fertilization are born prematurely.
+This is also applicable to twins, as 37 percent out of the twin babies conceived with in vitro fertilization are born prematurely.
 The risk is three times higher than in the case of normal twin pregnancies.

 - Twin-Twin Transfusion Syndrome (TTTS)

-Another thing you should bear in mind when it comes to IVF twins is the risk of TTTS.
+Another thing you should bear in mind when it comes to twins with IVF is the risk of TTTS.
 The good thing is that this syndrome occurs only in 5 to 10 percent of pregnancies, but the risk increases in the case of twin pregnancies.
 This syndrome happens when two identical twins share the placenta.

 This means that one of the babies gets more blood than the other, which could cause life-threatening conditions.